 Throw The quarterback intercepted. the pass beautifully; unfortunately, it was See 2.
-I my fa meeting my friends there. vorite band tonight at the Viper Room, and I am Walk 3.
-Theyhad forgotten their money. all the way to the mall before they realized they Study 4.
+I meeting my friends my favorite band tonight at the Viper Room, and I am there.
+Walk 3.
+Theyhad forgotten their m all the way to the mall before they realized they noney.
+Study 4.
 Julie English for three years since she came to the US.
 Park 5.
 The fire truck near the burning building all last night.
 Watch 6.
 We the NBA finals on TV when the power went out.
 Grow 7.
-Irose es in my flower garden for the first time this year.
+I roses in my flower garden for the first time this year.
 Try 8.
 Jeffrey out for the basketball team again this semester.
 Feel 9.
 The waiter good about table seven until he saw their small tip.
 Place 10.
 After dinner, I the plates in the dishwasher when I broke one.